danieljpalmer/magic-chart-js/README.md

 Simply pass in `results` to the chart and the LLM will decide how to display them!
 You can also pass in instructions via the `prompt`, if you have something in mind.

 This is currently very much a proof of concept!
+I have a few ideas for how to significantly improve this through better chains, that I will implement when I get the chance!

 ## Setting up